 No, I’m pleased because Mr. Caan explained in an unassuming way that he, not a PR team, ghost-writer, bot or whatever wrote the article and in doing so raised a good point: With the abundance of advice and counsel available today, are we becoming more critical and less tolerant of even occasional and benign mistakes others may make when communicating (he who has never sinned, etc.)?
 I’m pleased because I’m not sure people even draw a benefit from criticizing others and this was an exercise in putting things back into perspective.

 Error, what error?

-Personally, I love writing, not because I like the sound of my own voice but because I love playing with words, syntaxes, meanings etc., and writing gives me the canvas to do it on.
+Personally, I love writing, not because I like the sound of my own voice but because I love playing with words, syntaxes, meanings etc., and writing helps me progress and it gives me the canvas to do it on.
 Different people have different ways of expressing themselves.
-Some people paint, some build, some teach, others debate and the really gifted communicators do all of that.
-Me, I like writing, and you?
+Some people paint, some build, some teach, others debate and some are naturally gifted communicators.
+Me, I like writing, always have done and you?